 - A quick loading web page is important for continued loyalty of 52% of online shoppers.

-- 14% of consumers will begin shopping at another site, and 23% will stop shopping or walk away from their computer.
+- 14% of consumers will begin shopping at another site, and 23% will stop shopping or walk away from computer.

 3. Too many products, no clear niche

-For example, you walk into a showroom selling cars only to find they sell other products like pet supplies, hardware, beauty products, school uniforms – the list could go on!
+You walk into a showroom selling cars only to find they sell other products like pet supplies, hardware, beauty products, school uniforms – the list could go on!

 4. Poor quality images